andreafalletti/hyprland-/Contributing-&-Debugging.md

 attach and profile in your preferred way.

+# Running
+when running Hyprland in Debug mode, the config is `~/.config/hypr/hyprlandd.conf` and the logs can be found at `/tmp/hypr/hyprlandd.conf`.

 # Logs, dumps, etc.

 You can use the logs and the GDB debugger, but running Hyprland in debug compile as a driver and using it for a while might give more insight to the more random bugs.